+977 9851285888 | +977 9851056547 - Kumar | +977 9813853498 - Sushma [email protected]

 • Diverse Landscapes: From jungles and terraced fields to alpine meadows and glaciers, the Dhaulagiri Circuit Trekking offers a wide variety of ecosystems and terrains.

-• Crossing French Pass (5,360 m) and Dhampus Pass (5,250 m): These high-altitude challenges are a highlight for those seeking a more rugged trekking in Nepal experience.
+• Crossing French Pass (5,360 m) and Dhampus Pass (5,250 m): These high-altitude challenges are a highlight for those seeking a more rugged trekking experience in Nepal.

 • Hidden Valley Exploration: Discover a remote, tranquil valley surrounded by awe-inspiring mountains and glaciers.